blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 3. On the Security page, use the following configurations and select **Apply**.

-    >**NOTE**: The create credential command used in the next task cannot parse hyphens.
+    >**Note**: The create credential command used in the next task cannot parse hyphens.
 If your client secret has hyphens you must go back to your App registration in Azure AD and generate a new client secret.

     - Azure Key Vault integration: **Enabled**
-    - Principal name: *The application id for the application registration you created earlier*
+    - Principal name: *The application id for the application registration you created earlier*.
-    - Principal secret: *The client secret you created in Azure AD*
+    - Principal secret: *The client secret you created in Azure AD*.
     - Credential name: **CloudShopSQL**

 4. Wait for the VM to be updated before proceeding.